AlirezaOmrani95/CV_Checker/README.md

 - **README.md**: Documentation for the repository.

+## Model Options
+The available models for comparison are listed in the `free_model_names.txt` file.
+You can choose any model from the list when running the script.

 ## Notes
 - To use the script you need an API key, which you can create for free by registering on [the Openrouter website](www.openrouter.ai).
 - Make sure your CV file is accessible and in one of the accepted formats.
-- The learn_mode option determines whether the model will use zero-shot or one-shot learning.
+- The `learn_mode` option determines whether the model will use zero-shot or one-shot learning.
 One-shot generally provides better results but requires an example.
-So, you can change the examples in **examples.json file** based on your field.
+So, you can change the examples in `examples.json` file based on your field.
-- If you would like to use Few-shot learning, you must include more examples in the **examples.json file**. **You need to be careful because if the length of the input text is too big (bigger than the model can handle), an error will occur.**
+- If you would like to use Few-shot learning, you must include more examples in the `examples.json` file. **You need to be careful because if the length of the input text is too big (bigger than the model can handle), an error will occur.**

 ## Contact
 If you have any questions or suggestions, feel free to open an issue on GitHub or contact me at Omrani.alireza95@gmail.com.